Paper 1 Question 4 Skills: Evaluation (AQA GCSE English Language) : Revision Note

 “Ralph – they ought to shut up, oughtn’t they?
 You shut up, you littluns!”

-Piggy is unable to gain attention and respect during the meeting which illustrates the disconnect between him and some of the boys on the island
+Piggy is unable to gain attention and respect during the meeting, which illustrates the disconnect between him and some of the boys on the island.
+His dialogue reveals his desperation.

-Next, we will explore how you might write these ideas into a paragraph:
+This is how you might write these ideas in a paragraph:

 The passage offers several references that underscore Piggy's isolated position.
 His frequent use of the phrase “you littluns” and his inability to gain attention and respect during the meeting illustrates the disconnect between Piggy and the rest of the boys.
 Furthermore, the way he takes off his glasses and blinks at them after his initial exclamatory statement could be used to convey his vulnerability and his sense of being overlooked.
-Piggy also turns to Ralph for reassurance (“Ralph – they ought to shut up, oughtn’t they?”) which signifies his desire for validation and support from someone he considers a figure of authority on the island.
+Piggy’s dialogue also shows him to be isolated: he turns to Ralph for reassurance (“Ralph — they ought to shut up, oughtn’t they?”) which signifies his desire for validation and support from someone he considers a figure of authority on the island.
 He understands that Ralph's support could lend credibility to his ideas and arguments, making them more likely to be considered by the group as a whole.
-Despite Piggy's well-intentioned efforts, he is presented as being marginalised and dismissed by some of the other boys
+Despite Piggy's well-intentioned efforts, he is presented as being marginalised and dismissed by the other boys.

 You've read 0 of your 5 free revision notes this week